mapeditor/tiled/docs/manual/using-templates.rst

 Shortcut: ``V``

-Template instantiation works by either dragging and dropping the template from the Templates Tree View into the map, or by using the "Insert Template" tool by selecting a template and clicking on the map which is more convenient when you want to create many instances.
+Template instantiation works by either dragging and dropping the template from the list of templates to the map, or by using the "Insert Template" tool by selecting a template and clicking on the map which is more convenient when you want to create many instances.